 Exceptional circumstances

-• unable to attend the exam
+• who were unable to attend an exam or

 This is a pre-certification service that covers situations where an exceptional circumstance has impacted a learner's performance on the day of an exam.